Skip to main content

 Quartz countertops are engineered stone surfaces.
 They’re made by mixing natural quartz crystals (about 90–93%) with resins and pigments.
 The result is a surface that looks like stone but is tougher and more consistent in color and pattern.

 Unlike natural stone, quartz is made in a controlled environment.
 This means your countertops can replicate the look of marble, granite, or even something sleek and modern.
-With quartz, you will know the exact pattern and design are purchasing as each one is made identically the same.
+With quartz, you’ll know the exact pattern and design you’re purchasing, since each slab is made consistently.

 Why people love low-maintenance quartz countertops: